ReccaFlames/to-do-list-app/README.md

 - Display list of items
 - Add new task
 - Remove and edit of task
+- Displays User information
+- Tasks filtering by state
+- Today tasks counter

 ### Still to be done 👨‍💻
 - Dark mode
-- Add User information
+- Setup test
+- Deployment pipelines
 - Connect with task source (db preferably)
+- Update designs
+- Draw architecture design
+- Search by task name
+- User login page
+- Authorization service
+- Statistics page
-- Deployment pipelines
+- Settings page
-- Setup test
+- Email service

 ## Designs
 Designs for this application was prepared with usage of `Figma`.
 Current state of the designs project can be find unde [this link](https://www.figma.com/file/iykqyLk7tgurLH2raMYNxI/ToDo-App?node-id=0%3A1)